ckaestne/seai/lectures/02_systems/systems.md

 ---
 # Summary

-* ML changes many engineering assumptions; from deductive to inductive reasoning; consequences for composition and abstraction
-* Production AI-enabled systems require a *whole system perspective*, beyond just the model
+* Production AI-enabled systems require a *whole system perspective*, beyond just the model or the pipeline
-* Engineering pipelines not models
+* Distinguish system goals from model goals
+* Quality at a *system* level: safety beyond the model, beyond accuracy
+* Plan for operations (telemetry, updates)
 * Large design space for user interface (intelligent experience): forcefulness, frequency, telemetry
-* Quality at a *system* level: safety beyond the model, beyond accuracy

 ---